tabreturn/tabreturn.github.io/_posts/2018-06-12-processing.py_in_ten_lessons--01-_hello_world.md

   </figcaption>
 </figure>

 There are plenty of online degree-to-radian converters out there, but it's good to know a few key measurements.
 For starters, zero degrees is equal to zero radians, and 180 degrees is equal to approximately 3.142 radians.
 You recognise that number?
 Yep, it's pi!
-Therefore, 360 degress is equal to 2π.
+Therefore, 360 degrees is equal to 2π.
 Add the following code:

 {% highlight py %}
 ...